 Statewide testing helps ensure all public-school students, no matter where they go to school, receive a quality education.
-Each spring, Washington students are tested by the state to assess their progress as they move through elementary and middle school.
-Washington State uses the Smarter Balanced Assessment for English Language Arts (reading and writing) and Math and is given in grades 3-8 and grade 10.
-The Washington Comprehensive Assessment of Science and is given in grades 5, 8 and 11.
-In high school, students are tested on their proficiency of basic skills and content knowledge and must meet standard to be eligible to graduate.
-Should a high school student not meet standard in grade 10, alternative avenues to meet standard open up after the first attempt (please see high school information below).
+Each spring, Washington students are tested by the state to assess their progress.
+Washington state uses the Smarter Balanced Assessment for English Language Arts (reading and writing) and Mathematics.
+Springtime Smarter Balanced is given in grades 3-8 and 10.
+The Spring Washington Comprehensive Assessment of Science is given in grades 5, 8 and 11.

 - Students in grade 10 take the Smarter Balanced Assessment for English language arts and math.

 - Students in grade 11 take the Washington Comprehensive Assessment of Science.

 Do students need to take the high school assessment to graduate?
 To graduate from high school in Washington, students must earn credits, demonstrate readiness to graduate through one of the pathways, and complete a High School and Beyond Plan.
 The results from the 10th grade ELA and math tests should be used to inform course-taking for the next two years of high school and is used to complete a High School and Beyond Plan.
 When a 10th grade student demonstrates they have met standard on the test, they have greater course-taking flexibility.
 Meeting standard on the high school test is just one of the graduation pathways.